cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md

 If you do so, your blockchain is in **extreme danger**.
 The `.GetAllStoredGames` call is O(n).
 Its execution time is proportional to the total number of games you have in storage.
 It is not proportional to the number of games that have expired.
 <br/><br/>
-If your project is successful, this may mean pulling a million games just to forfeit a handful. _On every block_.
+If your project is successful, this may mean pulling a million games just to forfeit a handful... _on every block_.
 At this rate, each block would come out after 30 minutes, not 6 seconds.
 <br/><br/>
-You need better data structures as you will see in the next sections.
+You need better data structures, as you will see in the next sections.

 </HighlightBox>